Updated: Sep 10

 It's so difficult for us to be charitable towards those who have done us wrong.
 We can hold a grudge for a long time against certain people.
 But doesn't that contradict what Jesus said, "thou shalt love thy neighbor as thyself?"
 We have a big problem with not doing the things that Jesus Himself spoke of.
-This particular one is an excellent example.
+This one in particular is an excellent example.

 When someone has wronged you in some way, either by word or action, do you respond with love and charity?
 Do you pray for that person daily?
 When you see that person doing well, whether it's in business or their personal life, are you happy for them?
 When they accuse you of something that you're completely innocent of, are you joyful to God that you can suffer some humiliation for His sake?
-Do you refrain from talking bad about that person so you don't fall into the vice of revenge, but point out to others their good qualities?
+Do you refrain from talking bad about that person so you don't fall into the vice of revenge, instead point out to others their good qualities?

 Doing all of those things are the most wonderful acts of charity that you can perform and offer to God.
 Why do we need to be esteemed in the eyes of others?
 If God is our sole motive, we will be content with knowing that He alone knows the truth about us and His good opinion of us is sufficient.